aws-samples/private-link-cross-account-access-for-msk/README.md

 3. The `MSKClient` stack in your client account(s)/Account B
 4. The `MSKClientVPC` stack in your client account(s)/Account B
 5. The IAM role created in Step 3 in your cluster account/Account A
-6. To delete the resources created by the JAR we ran, you can use the same command, and add "-del" to the end of the command
+6. To delete the resources created by the JAR we ran, you can use the same command, and add "-del" to the end of the command.

+    ```shell
     java -jar PrivateLinkCrossAccount-1.0-SNAPSHOT.jar \
         --mskClusterArn <cluster_arn> --region <region_name> \
         --allowedPrincipal <role_arn> --targetPort <port_num> \
         --lbListenerPort <port_num> -del
+    ```

 7. The DynamoDB Table in your cluster account/Account A, named `Broker_Endpoint_Services`.
 8. Finally, the `MSKCluster` stack in your cluster account/Account A.